Gear

 Chart Comparison of four NEMO tents

-Nemo Hornet 2P: Final Thoughts
+NEMO Hornet 2P: Final Thoughts

-I’ve formed a deep emotional attachment to my vintage Nemo Hornet 2P tent, and that’s probably a testament to its incredible quality and longevity.
+I’ve formed a deep emotional attachment to my vintage NEMO Hornet 2P tent, and that’s probably a testament to its incredible quality and longevity.
 Whatever tent you choose to invest in will be your base camp and sanctuary in the backcountry.
 The decision is not worth losing sleep over, but it is an important one to make in the context of your outdoor experience.

-In my testing, I approached the Nemo Hornet OSMO 2P with a healthy dose of skepticism.
+In my testing, I approached the NEMO Hornet OSMO 2P with a healthy dose of skepticism.
 I’m happy to report my fears were unfounded.
-The Nemo Hornet OSMO 2P is a workhorse that’s experienced a glow-up in all of the places that count while comfortably defending its title as the lightest and most economical semi-freestanding tent on the market.
-Regardless of whether you’re an experienced thru hiker or beginner backpacker, the Nemo Hornet 2P will work for you.
+The NEMO Hornet OSMO 2P is a workhorse that’s experienced a glow-up in all of the places that count while comfortably defending its title as the lightest and most economical semi-freestanding tent on the market.
+Regardless of whether you’re an experienced thru hiker or beginner backpacker, the NEMO Hornet 2P will work for you.

 Seen in: Backpacking Gear, Camping Gear, Gear, Hiking Gear